algorandfoundation/beaker/blog/blog.md

 # Hello Developer

-If you've written and deployed a Smart Contract for Algorand using PyTeal before today, you've probably chewed a lot of glass to do so.
-You've overcome a number of technical limitations and struggled through parsing obscure error messages, well done.
+If you've written and deployed a Smart Contract for Algorand using PyTeal before today, you've probably chewed a lot of glass to do so, well done!

 Take heart that the Algorand team has been working very hard to improve the development experience.